Phuire-Research/PURF/README.md

 When framed with Branch Prediction, the unfortunate side effect of this decision likewise meant that there would be no market incentive to find the quickest path of equation.
 Meaning all software in this taxonomy would have an automatic inefficiency built in.
 That would otherwise reduce the total cost of computation and likewise the accuracy of our software.
 The mythical "Strong Fast Computation System."

-## Cyberspace
+## Towards Conceptual Space (Cyberspace)
-What is being created via PURF, Stratimux, and likewise the eventual release of a new Cyberdeck application.
+What is being created via PURF, Stratimux, and likewise the eventual release of a new Conceptual Deck Computer branded as Huirth.
 Would be a system that is designed specifically for "Software Enhancement."
 Or what we would now call it as, software modding.
 Notice how that isn't a concept we readily utilize.
 We have game modding thanks to a select few companies that do not take legal action against those modify their games.
 But searching for software modding is a surefire way to acquire malware as you dive into the seediest of websites.

 So this green field of creation and investment.
 Would be one where are are not be competing directly.
 Instead we would be creating the best possible software for each of us to utilize.
 And if we do not like how it operates, we can release our own software enhancement.
 Likewise these software enhancements could be layered, or even unified together to allow for their nuances to operate without conflict.

 What I did not have access to in 2018, was the AI that this approach was designed for.
 That would embody the aggregate of all concepts, software, and enhancements.
 That would create a system where you could complain about how a feature is operating.
 And have that feature change, while benefiting the incoming source of those changes.
 And if you get back some subpar feature, then you could implement that change yourself, and be rewarding if others start using it.

 As the AI that would exist within the core of this system.
 Would not be something that is based upon dialog, a business structure, or even just the software itself.
 But instead would constitute an environment, and one that is intelligent.
-This what could genuinely be called Cyberspace, or an intelligent internet that would be reactive towards the intelligence it contains.
+This what could genuinely be called Conceptual Space, or an intelligent internet that would be reactive towards the intelligence it contains.
 Versus existing as an active entity that must always exist.

 **Spoilers beyond this point.**